KwesiJoe/Assignments/README.md

 It contains:

--Database queries
+*Database queries

--Elsie.py: An interactive time management application built in python.
+*Elsie.py: An interactive time management application built in python.